marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 <img width="350" src="/Users/jofre/Desktop/GCED/AP2/GuideBot-Team-Piola/PROJECTE_FINAL/README_photos/checkpoint.png" />

 <img width="350" src="/Users/jofre/Desktop/GCED/AP2/GuideBot-Team-Piola/PROJECTE_FINAL/README_photos/destination.png" />

+-If the user doesen't follow the route and gets lost, the bot sends a worning:

+-If the user wants to cancel the route, it uses the command `/cancel`.
+However, if there isn't an active route, the bot sends a warning:

 - If the user uses the command `/where` or `/go` before sending its location, the bot sends a warning: